MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 4cbe141a-095f-4c09-82f4-dec8af16c590
-description: "Learn how to deploy a software update to a SharePoint Server 2016 farm."
+description: "Learn how to deploy a software update to a SharePoint Server 2016 or 2019 farm."
 ---

-# Software updates overview for SharePoint Server 2016
+# Software updates overview for SharePoint Server 2016 and 2019

-Administrators update SharePoint Server 2016 to deploy or update assemblies that provide functionality and to upgrade databases.
+Administrators update SharePoint Server 2016 or SharePoint Server 2019 to deploy or update assemblies that provide functionality and to upgrade databases.
 A successful update follows a methodical approach that minimizes interruptions in service.
 Review information in this article to learn about the process before you begin the update process.

+> [!NOTE]
+> This article applies to both SharePoint Server 2016 and SharePoint Server 2019.

 ## Before you begin software updates
 <a name="begin"> </a>